strmprivacy/docs/docs/03-quickstart/01-streaming/03-sending-data/02-sending-curl.md

 hide_table_of_contents: false
 ---

-# Sending and receiving an event by hand

-This page aims to clarify how to send and receive data to STRM Privacy with the Avro serialization wire format, without any STRM Privacy specific code.
+This quickstart aims to clarify how to send and receive data to STRM Privacy with the Avro serialization wire format, without any STRM Privacy specific code.

-STRM Privacy uses only *standard* open-source formats (like Avro and Json-schema), authentication systems (OAuth2) and transport layers (http/2 and websocket and grpc).
+STRM Privacy uses _standard_ open-source formats (like Avro and JSON-schema), authentication systems (OAuth2.0) and transport layers (HTTP/2 and websocket and gRPC).

 :::tip
-This tutorial uses [httpie](https://httpie.io/) as a convenient substitute for curl.
+This quickstart uses both cURL and [httpie](https://httpie.io/), which often is easier to use.
 :::

 First create a stream.